Shambhala Online Weekly Dharma Gathering

 with David Perrin

-On May 8, we are grateful to have David Perrin present a talk titled “I Love You and I Might Not Like You: Metta as Liberatory Practice.”
+On May 8, we welcomed David Perrin who presented a talk titled “I Love You and I Might Not Like You: Metta as Liberatory Practice.”
+Register to access a recording of this online Dharma Gathering with David, recorded on May 8, 2019.

 This tradition began at Shambhala New York in the early 1990s as a way to welcome the greater community into the Shambhala center.
 Today, many Shambhala centers around the world continue to host these events for members and friends of the Shambhala community.
 We hope that these events will allow us to collectively examine the issues facing our sangha and larger society by spotlighting new and fresh voices across our mandala.